-ESN Split, as a part of ESN (Erasmus student network) is non-profit student volunteer organization with mission to help ALL international students to integrate into Croatian culture and to help them with language and social life.
+ESN Split, as a part of ESN (Erasmus student network) is non-profit student volunteer organization with mission to help ALL exchange students to integrate into Croatian culture and to help them with language and social life.
 More about ESN can be found at the facebook page: https://www.facebook.com/pages/ESN-Split/249221911881127 .

-Upon arrival, all students, except those accommodated in Student Residences Campus and Spinut (regulated directly by the student residence), must report firstly their short-term stay in Croatia to the Central Police Station within 72 hours upon entering Croatia.
+Upon arrival, all students, except EU students accommodated in Student Dormitories Campus and Spinut (regulated directly by their service), must firstly report their short-term stay in Croatia to the Central Police Station within 48 (in weekend case 72) hours upon entering Croatia.
 Address: Trg hrvatske bratske zajednice 9.
-Office hours: Monday-Friday, from 8.30 to 15.30 (summer time 14.30).
+Office hours: Monday-Friday, from 8.30 to 15.30 (summer time 14:30).

-At least 7 days before a short-term residence permit expiring all students staying in Croatia more then 90 days (included those accommodated in Student Residences) should report their temporary stay at the above mentioned address with the letter confirming the purpose and period of students study staying in Croatia.
-This proof in croatian language is issued by:
+At least 7 days before a short-term residence permit expiring, all students staying in Croatia more than 90 days (included those accommodated in Student Dormitories) should report their temporary stay for the purpose of studying at the above mentioned address with following:

 1. EU students

-2. valid passport or ID card and its copy;
+- valid passport or ID card and its copy;

 2. non-EU students